tarwn/lessthandot-hugo/blogs/content/posts/2011-06-01-first-look-at-the-windows.md

 date: 2011-06-01T22:23:00+00:00
 ID: 1199
 excerpt: |
-  Micosoft has uploaded a video on YouTube that explains how the built the UI for windows
+  Microsoft has uploaded a video on YouTube that explains how the built the UI for windows

-  [video:youtube:p92QfWOw88I]

   Microsoft has also released a press release that highlights some of the new features.
 Here are some of them

   Fast launching of a&hellip;